Partick: Religion

 There is an old Quaker burial ground, the 'Quakers Graveyard', situated at the bottom of Keith Street.
 Now a visitors' attraction the graveyard was given over to the city of Glasgow.
 It was last used in 1857.
 Purdon Street, which runs parallel with Keith Street, was named after John Purdon, a prominent Quaker who lived in Partick in the 17th century.
 His wife is buried in the graveyard.

 The local Church of Scotland congregation is served by Partick South Parish Church and Partick Trinity Church.

 Partick's Catholic community is served by St Peter's church situated in Hyndland Street.
 St Simon's church, located in Bridge Street, was built in 1858 and is the third oldest Catholic church in Glasgow.
 An arson attack in 2021 left it a ruin with only the external walls remaining.
 The arsonist, Ryan Haggerty, was sentenced for five years and three months in October 2022.

+Partick Film Festival

+Partick Film Festival takes place in unique venues across Partick, including Partick Library, The Annexe and the Kelvin Hall.
+The festival hosts film screenings, masterclasses and talks by Film & TV professionals.